 Everybody needs a good recipe for Bolognese sauce and this one is amazingly rich and filling!
 My recipe is skinnier and healthier than most due to using ground turkey and draining the fat, adding a medley of pureed vegetables and pureed cottage cheese.
 Nobody will ever guess there’s cottage cheese in the sauce!
-It makes this sauce very velvety.
+It makes this sauce very rich tasting and velvety.
 I’m serving it over spaghetti squash, a terrific substitute for pasta!
-Each serving, 194 calories, 4 grams of fat and 4 Weight Watchers POINTS PLUS.
+Each serving, 194 calories, 4 grams of fat and 5 Weight Watchers SmartPoints.
 This recipe is a real keeper!

 Prep Time: 15 minutes

 Cook Time: 1 hour

 1 cup onions, chopped

 ½ cup celery, chopped

 ¼ cup tomato paste